Application for Outline planning permission with all matters reserved

 - Plans and drawings or information necessary to describe the subject of the application including:

 – Indicative site sections and elevation drawings (e.g. at a scale of 1:200 or 1:500) showing ground levels

 - Ventilation/extraction statement

-- Site waste management plan (including relevant refuse disposal details)
+- Waste Management Plan - During Construction (including relevant refuse disposal details)

 PLEASE NOTE: Information provided on the application form and accompanying drawings and documents will be made available on the internet.